PurpleAvatar/multiscale_biological_modeling/index.md

 [Get started!](prologue){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Course survey

-* The first way is through a survey (use the Google form from P4L as a template.)

 ## Course survey and testimonials

 Please use our anonymous survey form so that we can track information about the demographics of our learners.

 If you loved our course, then we would love to hear from you as a testimonial.

-* The second way is through writing us a testimonial -- use the [contact](contact) form to get in touch!
+Please use the [contact](contact) form to get in touch!

-* Offline dissemination.
-Point that it is part of the materials for PreCollege program in computational biology.

 ## For instructors

 If you are an instructor who is interested in adopting any or all of these materials in your teaching, please feel free to do so!
-We only ask you to:
+We only ask that you:

 1. Make sure to refer your students to our website.